Ken Jennings: Hosting

 In September 2020, Jennings signed on as a consulting producer of Jeopardy! for the show's 37th season, a job that included reading on-air categories.
 Alex Trebek, the longtime host of Jeopardy!, had been diagnosed with stage four pancreatic cancer the previous year.
 Trebek taped his final episode of the program on October 29, 2020.
 Contingency plans were made for him to miss the next taping, scheduled for November 9–10, as he planned to have surgery.
 Supervising producers Lisa Broffman and Rock Schmidt named Jennings the interim host for the taping and Jennings had a final conversation with Trebek days before the rehearsal was set to commence.
 The rehearsal was scheduled for November 8 but was canceled when Schmidt informed the staff that Trebek had died that day.

 Jennings was widely viewed as an heir to the role as host; Trebek had also reportedly considered Jennings his rightful successor.
 Trebek's widow, Jean, gave Jennings a pair of cufflinks Trebek wore as a gift before his first taping as host.
 Jennings was announced as the first in a series of guest hosts in November 2020.
 His episodes aired from January 11 to February 19, 2021.
 Later, The Wall Street Journal reported that Jennings was indeed intended to be sole host, but controversy over his remarks on social media hurt his standing, with poor ratings from focus groups and Sony executives fearing his selection could cause backlash.

-After a brief period in which presenter Mike Richards was named host and soon dismissed due to controversy, Jennings resumed hosting the daily syndicated program alongside actress Mayim Bialik, who had also guest-hosted during 2021.
+After a brief period in which producer Mike Richards was named host and soon dismissed due to controversy, Jennings resumed hosting the daily syndicated program alongside actress Mayim Bialik, who had also guest-hosted during 2021.
 The next year, it was announced that Jennings, along with Bialik, would split hosting duties full-time beginning with season 39.
 On ABC, Jennings also began hosting the new Jeopardy!
 Masters series, a primetime tournament featuring six recent notable Jeopardy! champions competing against each other in a "Champions League-style" format.
 The program premiered on May 8, 2023.

 After Bialik withdrew from Jeopardy! on May 11, 2023, due to the 2023 Hollywood labor disputes, Jennings hosted the last 20 episodes of season 39.
 Five days later, it was announced that Jennings would host the second season of Celebrity Jeopardy!.
 In September, Jennings was nominated for Outstanding Host for a Game Show at the 75th Primetime Emmy Awards.
 After the strikes were resolved, Jennings became the permanent sole host of Jeopardy! starting with season 40.
 According to reporter Claire McNear, "Many Jeopardy! staff members came to believe that Jennings had become the technically superior host, according to a source close to production, who says that Jennings's improvement was the key factor that spelled the end for Bialik."